 Mamma Toad does everything she can think of to save her unruly brood from Fox’s frying pan, including offering up herself, and eventually persuades Fox to try her own secret recipe for Toad-in-a-Hole, a tasty treat that they all end up enjoying together.
 The secret?
 No toads! [picture book, ages 4 and up]

-Commander Toad and the Space Pirates by Jane Yolen
+Commander Toad and the Space Pirates by Jane Yolen, illustrated by Bruce Degen

-A space adventure with an intrepid toad as fearless leader. [picture book, ages 4 and up]
+A space adventure with an intrepid toad as a fearless leader. [picture book, ages 4 and up]

 Thank you to Erica of What Do We Do All Day? for her great book recommendation.
 She says, “I have the perfect chapter book for you, too: 8 Class Pets + 1 Squirrel Divided by 1 Dog = Chaos.
 It is so hilarious!!”